YouTube

 7 THINGS TO SEE IN MANILA

-To give you an idea of the size of this mall, its younger sister, SM megamall records a daily footfall of 800,000 people PER DAY!!!!
-This place has everything from cinemas, bowling alleys, food courts and of course countless shops!
-Another few options worth visiting are the Rockwell Centre and the impressive Greenbelt Mall both located in the city centre near Makati.
+To give you an idea of the size of this mall, its younger sister, SM Megamall, records a daily footfall of 800,000 people PER DAY!!!!
+This place has everything from cinemas, bowling alleys, food courts and of course, countless shops!
+A few options worth visiting are the Rockwell Centre and the impressive Greenbelt Mall, both located in the city centre near Makati.

 5. SEAFOOD!!